 No matter which saw you buy, at some stage you will need to change the blade.
 If it has a spindle or shaft lock, then it makes this a great deal easier.

-As a man of the trade I make plunge cuts day and daily, so please if you are the same do not even consider getting anything other than a plunge saw.
+As tradesmen we make plunge cuts day and daily, so please if you are the same do not even consider getting anything other than a plunge saw.
 However, if you only make the occasional plunge cut then certainly a circular is more than capable to perform this for you.

 Bearing in mind that the saw you have does not have a riving knife or has a removable riving knife and please bear in mind a riving knife is there for your safety.

 It is a specially designed feature to prevent your circular from kicking back.
 So, again we would recommend keeping a close out if you have plans on making the rare plunge cut.